Hydraxous/EasyPZ-ULTRAKILL/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Actual behavior**
+A clear and concise description of what happened instead.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.